 (CDC)

-With overweight and obese populations increasing, attempts to get the weight off are following suit.
-With numerous studies coming out showing the detrimental effects carrying excess weight can have on our health, Americans are becoming more desperate than ever to find new ways to shed the pounds, holding a spotlight on weight loss supplements in particular.
+As overweight and obese populations increase, weight loss attempts follow suit.
+With numerous studies revealing the detrimental health effects of excess weight, Americans are becoming increasingly desperate to find new ways to shed pounds, placing weight loss supplements squarely in the spotlight.

 4. Only 5 weight loss supplements are approved by the Food and Drug Administration (FDA) for long-term weight loss management